learnk8s/templating-kubernetes/go/README.md

 ## What's next

 As you can imagine, this was just a short demo.
-You can compose any type of Kubernetes object with the Go client library and you can create, read, updated, and delete these objects in your Kubernetes cluster.
+You can compose any type of Kubernetes object with the Go client library and you can create, read, update, and delete these objects in your Kubernetes cluster.

 Feel free to check out the [example programs](https://github.com/kubernetes/client-go/tree/master/examples) of the Go client library.